 12.1.
-Shire of Wyndham East Kimberley Population and Social Profile of Wvndham East Kimberley is located in the picturesque ruggedly sparsely populated northeast corner of Western Australia, stretching from the Northern border Territory to northern most tip of Western Australia.
-The Shire includes the towns of Kununurra and Wyndham, the township of Kalumburu, more than 40 Indigenous communities and a number of other small settlements and station homesteads.
+Shire of Wyndham East Kimberley Population and Social Profile of Wyndham Shire East Kimberley is located in the picturesque ruggedly and sparsely populated northeast corner of Western Australia, stretching from the Northern Territory border to the northern most tip of Western Australia.
+The Shire includes the of Kununurra towns Wyndham, the township of Kalumburu, more than 40 Indigenous communities and a number of other small settlements and station homesteads.